-- Be courteous; respect the rights, needs and privacy of other patients, office staff and providers of care.
+- Be courteous; respect the rights, needs and privacy of other patients, office staff and doctors/providers of care.

-- Supply information (to the extent possible) that the organization and its practitioners and providers need in order to provide care for you.
+- Supply information (to the extent possible) that the organization and its doctors and providers need in order to provide care for you.